-Reviews for Pagan Hammer's Ode To My Fathers
+Pagan Hammer - Ode to My Fathers

 Stunning - 97%

-Written by OakenHelm on March 16th, 2008
+OakenHelm, March 16th, 2008

 After a couple of demos, Pagan Hammer unleashes their first full-length through Nokturnal Transmissions Records in an outrageously unlimited 123 copies; I foresee in the future this little EP selling for ridiculous prices on Ebay in a couple years, at least if there's any justice left in the world.
 Pagan Hammer has perfected their droning, epic black metal, releasing what will almost certainly be the best debut of 2008, and easily the best black metal album of the year so far.
 Part of the reason I'm so excited by this is that, while the demos were pretty good, this release capitalized on everything that made the demos so good and took it all to the next level.